fugu-chop/launch_school/rb120_object_oriented_programming/lesson_3/1_equivalence.md

 When you define a `==` method, you also get the `!=` for free.

 ### `object_id`
 Every object has a method called `object_id`, which returns a numerical value that uniquely identifies the object.
-We can use this method to determine whether *two variables are pointing to the same objec*t.
+We can use this method to determine whether *two variables are pointing to the same object*.
 We could do this with `equal?` as well.
 ```
 str1 = "something"
 str2 = "something"